National Writing Day challenge

 Home learning focus

-Today you'll practise your creative writing skills by taking part in the National Writing Day 24/7 writing challenge.
+Today you'll practice your creative writing skills by taking part in the National Writing Day 24/7 writing challenge.

 You will need: